 If the goods have not been advanced in value or improved in condition while overseas, you or your customs house broker will likely be able to enter the goods into the U.S. duty free following these steps:

-- Issue a Materials Return Authorization (MRA) that instructs the British customer to prepare a commercial invoice (see sample) indicating “the goods are of U.S. origin, being returned for repair, have not been advanced in value or improved in condition,” along with two U.S. Harmonized Tariff Schedule (HTS) Numbers.
-You will find the HTS numbers at the United States International Trade Commission's website, which allows you to search by keyword.
+- Issue a Materials Return Authorization (MRA) that instructs the British customer to prepare a commercial invoice indicating “the goods are of U.S. origin, being returned for repair, have not been advanced in value or improved in condition,” along with two U.S. Harmonized Tariff Schedule (HTS) Numbers.
+You will find the first HTS numbers at the United States International Trade Commission's website, which allows you to search by keyword.
 The second classification, 9801.10.0085, identifies the traffic monitoring/signaling equipment of U.S. origin.
 An example is noted here:

 Traffic Monitoring/Signaling Equipment being returned for repair.